piware14/pi-ware/README.md

 ## Update Pi-Ware
 Pi-Ware will automatically fetch and install updates, and tell you to restart it to apply them.

-If you widh to force update pi-ware, run
+If you want to force update pi-ware, run
 ```sh
 bash $HOME/pi-ware/updater
 ```